CarlosCapili/Data_Analysis_Portfolio/README.md

 # Data Analysis Portfolio
-This repository contains SQL queries on various datasets in a Postgres database.
-I use pgAdmin4 as my Postgres GUI and Git by running commands on PowerShell to upload my queries to GitHub.
+This repository contains a collection of data analysis projects using SQL or Python.
+I found these datasets interesting enough to analyze.
+I write SQL queries on the datasets in a Postgres database, using pgAdmin4 as my Postgres GUI and Git by running commands on PowerShell to upload my queries to GitHub.
+When I perform data analysis in Python, I am using Jupyter Notebook.

 When performing an analysis for a given dataset I follow the **OSEMN** methodology.
 Below I explain how I go about this methodology.

 ### 1. **O**btain
 - I find datasets on Kaggle, government websites or anywhere I can and download them as **.csv** files.
 When selecting datasets I try to select the ones that are official and have been published for public use.
-- To load the dataset into pgAdmin4, I create a new database and a table matching the columns and datatypes of the dataset and finally I import.
 ### 2. **S**crub
 - I create a copy of the original dataset and perform my cleaning on the copy.
 - Drop columns I don't need.